zhengyinnora/wet-lab-toolkit/AM_Identification_Strategy/In Silico Screening of Chemotactic Targets in Influenza-Infected AMs.md

 * **Tissue:** Lung
 * **Disease:** **Influenza** (Must exclude "Normal" to focus on activated state).
 * **Timepoint (Optional):** Focus on Day 7+ (Repair/Resolution phase) if available.
+* [CRITICAL UPDATE] Timepoint Selection: Under sacrifice_day (validated as days post-infection via alt_sample_id), select days 11, 19, and 25.

+Reasoning: These timepoints represent the peak of the resolution and repair phase, providing the highest probability of capturing motile AMs, distinct from the initial viral toxicity phase (Day 0-6).